Energiewende: Etymology

-In a broader sense, this transition also entailed a democratization of energy.
-In the traditional energy industry, a few large companies with large centralized power stations were perceived as dominating the market as an oligopoly and consequently amassing a worrisome level of both economic and political power.
-Renewable energies, in contrast, can, in theory, be established in a decentralized manner.
+In a broader sense, the transition also entailed a democratization of energy.
+In the traditional energy industry, a few companies with large centralized power stations were perceived as dominating the market as an oligopoly and consequently amassing a worrisome level of both economic and political power.
+Renewable energies can be established in a decentralized manner.
 Public wind farms and solar parks can involve many citizens directly in energy production.
-Photovoltaic systems can even be set up by individuals.
-Municipal utilities can also benefit citizens financially, while the conventional energy industry profits a relatively small number of shareholders.
-Also significant, the decentralized structure of renewable energies enables creation of value locally and minimizes capital outflows from a region.
-Renewable energy sources therefore play an increasingly important role in municipal energy policy, and local governments often promote them.
+Photovoltaic systems can be set up by individuals.
+Municipal utilities can also benefit citizens financially, while the conventional energy industry profits from a relatively small number of shareholders.
+The decentralized structure of renewable energies, enables the creation of value locally and minimizes capital outflows from a region.
+Renewable energy sources, play an important role in municipal energy policy, and local governments promote the sources.